-The Difference Between Business Class and First Class
+What's the Difference Between Business Class and First Class on International Flights?

 Now it's time to look at international business vs first class.
 And this is where it starts to get really good.

-But it’s important to understand that even when flying first or business class, your experience can vary wildly.
+Regardless, it's important to understand that even when flying first class or business class, your experience can vary wildly – exactly what you get varies from airline to airline.
 These cabins are not created equally.
-Exactly what you get varies from airline to airline.
 And even on the same airline, it depends on different aircraft types.

-Let’s continue with our Delta Air Lines example.
-Delta operates business class service from a number of different U.S. airports on a handful of different planes.
-If you are flying on a Boeing 767-300, your seat will be an older, outdated lie-flat seat like this – with older entertainment screens and nowhere near as much room as you’ll find in many other business class seats.
+Let's continue with our Delta Air Lines example.
+Delta operates business class service from several different U.S. airports on a handful of different planes.
+If you are flying on a Boeing 767-300, your seat will be an older, outdated lie-flat seat like this – with older entertainment screens and nowhere near as much room as you'll find in many other business class flights.

 While still nice, it pales in comparison to what you will find onboard the new Delta One Suites on Delta's Airbus A350 or A330-900neo aircraft.
 Even on the exact same airline, these are far nicer seats, complete with a door that closes fully to offer much more privacy than you'll find on many other airlines.